EMBAJADOR ALFREDO ROGERIO PÉREZ BRAVO

 AMBASSADOR ALFREDO ROGERIO PÉREZ BRAVO

-Ambassador Pérez Bravo is a Mexican career diplomat with 45 years of experience at the Ministry of Foreign Affairs (dating from February 1976).
-He was promoted to the rank of Ambassador at 33 years of age (June 1990).
-For the last 30 years, he has served as Ambassador of Mexico, accredited to 52 countries in Africa, Latin America, the Caribbean, Asia, Europe and Oceania.
+Career Ambassador in the Mexican Foreign Service (SEM), with 49 years of service in the Mexican Ministry of Foreign Affairs (joined in 1975).
+He was promoted to the rank of Ambassador at the age of 33 (June 1990).
+For the past 35 years he has served as Ambassador of Mexico, accredited to 52 countries in Africa, Latin America, the Caribbean, Asia, Europe and Oceania.

-In May 2019, the President of the United Mexican States appointed him Ambassador Extraordinary and Plenipotentiary of Mexico to New Zealand, with cross-accreditation to the Independent State of Samoa, the Kingdom of Tonga and Tuvalu.
+The President of the United Mexican States appointed him (May 2019) Ambassador Extraordinary and Plenipotentiary of Mexico to New Zealand, concurrent with the Independent State of Samoa, the Kingdom of Tonga and Tuvalu.

-In Mexico he served as Chief of Protocol for Presidents Felipe Calderón and Enrique Peña Nieto (2012-2014), during which time he coordinated 34 Presidential Tours abroad and 17 State / Official Visits to Mexico; received the leaders of the G20 Summit in Los Cabos (2012), the Heads of State and Government who attended the Transfer of Federal Power (December 1, 2012), the leaders at the North American Summit in Toluca (2014) and the leaders who participated in the Ibero-American Summit in Veracruz, Mexico (2014).
-He was Secretary of the Council of the Mexican Order of the "Aztec Eagle" (2012-2014).
-From March 2014 to March 2015, he held the role of Special Adviser to the Minister of Foreign Affairs.
+In Mexico he served as Chief of State Protocol for Presidents of Mexico Felipe Calderón and Enrique Peña Nieto (2012-2014), during which time he coordinated 37 presidential tours abroad and 21 state/official visits to Mexico; he also coordinated the agenda and attended to the presidents and prime ministers, leaders of the G20 Summit in Los Cabos, Mexico (2012); he coordinated the agenda and attended the Heads of State and Government attending the Federal Power Transmission (Mexico City, 1 December 2012); he coordinated the work and attended the leaders at the North American Summit (Canada, United States, and Mexico) in Toluca, State of Mexico (2014).
+And he received and attended the leaders participating in the Ibero-American Summit in Veracruz, Mexico (2014).
+He was Secretary of the Council of the Mexican Order of the "Aguila Azteca" (2012-2014).
+From March 2014 to March 2015, he held the appointment of Special Advisor to the Secretary of Foreign Affairs.

-The Ambassador has been the Head of Mexican delegations to a number of international fora, of which the following are of particular note: Representative of Mexico at the Ministerial Meeting on the Oceans (Lisbon, 2016, 2018 and 2019); Mexican Representative at the XVIII General Assembly of the World Tourism Organization (Kazakhstan, 2009); Representative of the President of Mexico at the XIII Summit of Non-Aligned Countries (Kuala Lumpur, 2003); Representative of Mexico to the Inter-American Drug Abuse Control Commission (Panama, 2000) and Mexican Commissioner to the International Whaling Commission (IWC, 1984-1986).
-He has been a member of Mexican delegations to a number of international fora including the General Assemblies of the United Nations (1989 to 1993) and the APEC, G20 and Ibero-American Summits, amongst others.
+He has been the head of Mexican delegations to various international forums, including: Representative of Mexico to the VII Ministerial Meeting of the Commission of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (TIPAT or CPTPP) (Auckland 2023).
+Representative of Mexico to the Ministerial Meeting on Oceans (Lisbon, 2016, 2018 and 2019); Representative of Mexico to the XVIII General Assembly of the World Tourism Organization (Kazakhstan, 2009); Representative of the President of Mexico to the XIII Summit of Non-Aligned Countries (Kuala Lumpur, 2003); Representative of Mexico to the Inter-American Conference on Narcotic Drugs (Panama, 2000); Mexican Commissioner to the International Whaling Commission (IWC) (1984-1986).
+He has been a member of Mexican delegations to various international forums, including all the United Nations General Assemblies between 1989-1993, and the APEC, G20, Ibero-American and other summits.
+He was Mexico's representative at the APEC 2021 Opening Ceremony in Wellington, New Zealand (November 2020).
+Representative of Mexico at the VII Meeting of the Trans-Pacific Partnership Treaty Commission (TIPAT/CPTPP), in Auckland, where he signed for Mexico the Protocol of Accession of the United Kingdom (July 2023).

-Prior to being appointed Ambassador, he was Counsellor and Head of Political and Administrative Affairs of the Embassy of Mexico in Washington, D.C., United States (1987-1989); Deputy Head of Mission and several times, Chargé d'Affaires a.i., of the Mexican Embassy in Sweden (1983-1987).
+Before being appointed Ambassador, he was Counsellor and Head of Political and Administrative Affairs at the Embassy of Mexico in Washington, D.C., United States (1987-1989).
+Head of Chancery and, on several occasions, Chargé d'Affaires a.i., at the Mexican Embassy in Sweden (1983-1987).